Area of expertise

 The journey not the arrival matters." - T.S.
 Elliot

 James didn’t leave Europe until he was 19, first venturing to California for three months and then four months in South America.
 But it was his first trip to South East Asia, travelling from Hanoi to Bangkok overland, that really captured his imagination.
 A few years later he embarked on an epic eight-month tour of India which saw him, among other things, working in the holy city of Varanasi and volunteering in a rural development commune in southern Kerala.
-James has since travelled to Malaysia and Borneo, becoming obsessed with the street food of Penang in the process and gaining first-hand experience of turtle rehabilitation in the secluded and beautiful surroundings of Selingan Island.
+James has since been back to India, and travelled to Malaysia and Borneo, becoming obsessed with the street food of Penang in the process as well gaining first-hand experience of turtle rehabilitation in the beautiful and secluded surroundings of Selingan Island.

 James’s personal travel highlights include surprising an Adi tribe member by speaking the local lingo in Arunachal Pradesh, India’s least visited state, and being woken by macaques banging on his hotel room door to make sure he didn’t miss the sunrise over India’s third highest mountain, Nanda Devi.
 He still doesn’t know how they knew it was his birthday…

 Opulence defined, this beautiful palace from the Nizam Dynasty has stunning views over the old city of Hyderabad.
 The horse drawn carriage that brings you up the mile long drive makes a great first impression!"